dcasota/photonos-scripts/README.md

-Photon OS built-in supports Powershell since 6.2. so you simply can install the package right before PowerCLI.
+Photon OS supports Powershell since 6.2. so you simply can install the package right before PowerCLI.

 To install or update Powershell Core enter
 - ```tdnf install powershell``` or ```tdnf update powershell```